AleMorales9011/ForgeWare/src/System-Design.md

 ![cdn-server](images/cdn-server.jpg)

 1. User A tries to get image.png by using an image URL.
-The URL’s domain is provided by the CDN provider.
+The CDN provider provides the URL’s domain.
 2. If the CDN server does not have image.png in the cache, the CDN server requests the file from the origin, which can be a web server or online storage like Amazon S3.
 3. The origin returns image.png to the CDN server, which includes an optional HTTP header